Microland: 2014–2017

-2019 - present
+2019–present

-In January 2019, the company announced the appointment Srikara CR as Senior Vice President of Global Professional Services and Presales.
+In January 2019, the company announced the appointment of Srikara CR as Senior Vice President of Global Professional Services and Presales.
 In August 2019 they hired Ashish Mahadwar as President.
 In October 2019, the company announced the appointment of Anupam Pandey as Chief Information Officer.

-Locations

-Microland is headquartered in Ecospace, Bellandur, Bangalore, with seven other offices in India.
-It has client servicing and sales offices in Asia, Australia, Europe, Middle East and North America.
+Gopal Sharma was then appointed to the role in 2023.
+In 2024, Sam Mathew was announced as the new president of Microland.
+In 2025, Microland opened an Artificial Intelligence Center of Excellence in its Bengaluru headquarters.